How do taxes affect income inequality?

 Because federal taxes are progressive, the distribution of after-tax income is more equal than income before taxes.
 High-income households have a slightly smaller share of total income after taxes than their share of income before taxes, while the reverse is true for other income groups (figure 6).

 Federal taxes are more progressive than they were 35 years ago.
-Although the average tax rate for high-income households has varied, it is now nearly the same as at its peaks in 1977 and 1995.
+Although the average tax rate for high-income households has varied, it is now just below its peaks in 1979 and 1995.
 Meanwhile, the average tax rate for middle- and low-income groups dropped incrementally from the early 1980s through 2007 and then fell dramatically from 2007 through 2009 because of temporary tax cuts enacted in response to the Great Recession.
-Average rates rebounded as those tax cuts expired but, by 2014, rates remained well below their 1979 values for those groups (figure 7).
+Average rates rebounded as those tax cuts expired but, by 2016, rates remained well below their 1979 values for those groups (figure 7).

 Effect of Taxes on Income Inequality